How to Avoid the IRS Underpayment Penalty in 2025

 What is the maximum penalty for not paying taxes?

 Failure-to-pay penalties can reach up to 25% over time, with interest added.
 Paying consistently and correcting shortfalls quickly reduces the total cost.
+You can confirm current penalty percentages by checking official guidance from the IRS or your country’s tax authority.

 What is the minimum penalty tax return?